 Look for your after-tax income, not the gross income.

-For those of you that receive steady bi-weekly paychecks, your monthly take-home pay is your after-tax income.
+For those of you who receive steady bi-weekly paychecks, your monthly take-home pay is your after-tax income.

 Many employers have 401(k) matching programs where they will match your contribution to your 401(k) account.
 Make sure you contribute enough to get the full match from your employer.
 This is one of the easiest ways to get free money and you can’t afford to miss out on it.